-EC § 51229 - College Admission Requirements and Higher Education Information: A handout containing college admission requirements and higher education information is attached to this notice.
-Additional information regarding student eligibility, admittance, and attendance at post-secondary institutions can be found at the P-16 Council's website: http://www.collegeisnext.com.
+EC § 51229 - College Admission Requirements and Higher Education Information: A handout containing college admission requirements and higher education information is available at the District Office.
+Additional

 EC § 51240 - Conflicts with Religious Beliefs or Moral Convictions: Whenever any part of the instruction "health", family life, or sex education conflicts with religious training and beliefs or personal moral convictions of the parent, the student shall be excused from that part of the instruction upon written parental request.